 L: Who’s your favourite Twin Peaks character and why?

 B.M: Oh gosh, this is like asking a parent to pick their favorite child.
 They are all beautiful in so many ways, but if I had to pick, I would probably say Deputy Andy.
 His quick-to-tears nature and openness towards others makes him a definite kindred spirit.
 We’re just two well-meaning dopes attempting to make our way in the world, and occasionally stumbling across something big (and hopefully not falling off any cliffs or stepping on any rakes).

 “My interests lie in the intersection of Tarot visuals, history and the underlying emotional draws of what they represent.”
 B.M

 L: And which is your favourite Tarot card?

 L: Do you use Tarot yourself and if so, how?
-And which decks do you love?
+Which decks do you love?

 L: How many times did you watch Twin Peaks while working on the deck?